ibm-cloud-docs/vpc/limitations.md

 * Direct Link on Classic access to VPC is supported through [Setting up access to classic infrastructure](/docs/vpc?topic=vpc-setting-up-access-to-classic-infrastructure) only.
 IBM Cloud Direct Link does not have this limitation.

 * Nested virtualization on virtual server instances is not a supported configuration.

+* Protocols other than ICMP, TCP, and UDP are not supported at the moment.

 ### Billing note
 {: #billing-note}